What we do…

 The process of acquiring knowledge and understanding it, is embodied in action!

-The program has also been devised with FOUR distinct categories of physical activity:
+The program has also been devised with THREE distinct categories of physical activity:

 1. DYNAMIC LEARNING